Republican Jeff Landry wins the Louisiana governor's race, reclaims office for GOP

 Landry spent two years on Capitol Hill, beginning in 2011, where he represented Louisiana's 3rd U.S. Congressional District.
 Prior to his political career, Landry served 11 years in the Louisiana Army National Guard, was a local police officer, sheriff's deputy and attorney.

-During the gubernatorial election season, Landry had long been considered the early frontrunner, winning the endorsement of high profile Republicans — Trump and U.S. Rep Steve Scalise, who was nominated to be the next House speaker on Wednesday — and a controversial early endorsement from the state GOP.
+During the gubernatorial election season, Landry had long been considered the early frontrunner, winning the endorsement of high profile Republicans — Trump and U.S. Rep Steve Scalise — and a controversial early endorsement from the state GOP.
 In addition, Landry has enjoyed a sizable fundraising advantage over the rest of the field throughout the race.

 Landry has made clear that one of his top priorities as governor would be addressing crime in urban areas.
 The Republican has pushed a tough-on-crime rhetoric, calling for more "transparency" in the justice system and continuing to support capital punishment.
 Louisiana has the nation's second-highest murder rate per capita.